-General Learning Goal: The student will understand the mental, physical, and tactical preparations required to survive on the job.
+General Learning Goal: The student will demonstrate an understanding of the mental, physical, and tactical preparations required to survive on the job.

-- 1. The student will explain the techniques for the mental, emotional and physical preparation necessary to respond to and recover from a critical incident. - 2.
-The student will explain the elements of threat assessment and describe their effective application.
+- 1. The student will demonstrate an understanding of the techniques for the mental, emotional and physical preparation necessary to respond to and recover from a critical incident. - 2.
+The student will demonstrate an understanding of the elements of threat assessment and describe their effective application.